Setting up a daily routine in the evening can be quite rewarding allowing you to get evening chores done in a short amount of time.

-Here's an example of what my schedule is:
+Here's an example of what my routine is:

-- 8:30-pack lunches, get coffee ready, prep breakfast, gather everything needed for the next day
+8:30-pack lunches, get the coffee ready, prep breakfast, gather everything needed for the next day

-Each evening I'm prepping for the next day by making sure the house is clean and I'm already to hit the ground running in the morning.
+Each evening I'm prepping for the next day by making sure the house is clean and I'm all ready to hit the ground running in the morning.

 By creating a nicely organized and productive evening my mornings don't feel rushed.

-Instead of pulling out pieces of paper and creating your schedule.
+Instead of pulling out pieces of paper and creating your routine.
 I've done the hard work for you.
-I've put together an Create Your Evening Schedule Workbook for you.
-All you have to do is download, print, and start filling it out.
+I've put together The Organized Busy Mom Workbook for you.
+All you have to do is download, print, and create your own Organized Busy Mom action plan.
 Once you fill this out you will see your evenings become so extremely productive!

-Do you have an evening schedule?
+Do you have an evening routine?
 Are there things that you already do?
 I would love to hear all about it in the comments below!

 Thank you so much for taking the time out of your day.
 Your support truly means a lot.